parijatmishra/tf-eks-demo/README.md

 kubectl delete deployment shell -n test
 ```

-## Terraform: Kebernetes Service - ClusterIP
+## Terraform: Kubernetes Service - ClusterIP

-We can create a K8S `ClusterIP` service to expose our deployment pods to other pods within the cluster.
+We can create a Kubernetes `ClusterIP` service to expose our deployment pods to other pods within the cluster.
 The pods will not be accessible from outside our VPC or even from outside our cluster.

 The file `04-service-clusterip.tf` shows how to create a deployment of pods, and map a service to it.
 While the containers of the pods listen on port `80`, the service listens on a cluster internal IP at port `8080`.
 The service, deployment and the pods all have a label `app=hello-svc`.
 The service has been configured to look for pods with the label `app=hello-svc`.
 You can check that the service, deployment and pods are up: